Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 All right.

-Well, there's no triptych inductees this week.
+Well, there's no triptage inductees this week.

-So, that brings us to the end of the episode.
+So that brings us to the end of the episode.

 Well, you never book a band.